Common use cases

 The data can be accessed and shared in a variety of ways:

-Access Control Lists: Access control lists (ACLs) work on buckets, not objects.
-With ACLs, you can share your data in a limited way to other projects.
+Access control lists: Access control lists (ACLs) work on buckets, not objects.
+With ACLs, you can share your data in a limited manner to other projects.
 You can e.g. grant a collaboration project authenticated read access to your datasets.

-Public: You can also have ACLs granting public read access to the data, which is useful for e.g. sharing public scientific results or public datasets.
+Public: You can also have ACLs granting public read access to data, which is useful e.g. for sharing public scientific results or public datasets.

 Static web content

-A common way to use the object storage is storing static web content, such as images, videos, audio, pdfs or other downloadable content, and adding links to it on a web page, which can run either inside Allas or somewhere else.
-An example
+A common way to use the object storage is storing static web content, such as images, videos, audio, pdfs or other downloadable content, and adding links to it on a web page, which can run either inside Allas or somewhere else, like this example.

 Storing data for distributed use

 There are several cases where you need to access data in several locations.
 In these cases, the practice of staging in the data to individual servers or computers from the object storage can be used instead of a shared file storage.